Mariana88/String-Reverse/README.md

 ## Solution Process

 * Things that can be measured:
 - lenght of the string
 - if lenght is odd or even

 * Relevant Inputs I might receive:
+- strings with an even amount of characters
-- strings with a space in between
+- strings with an odd amount of characters

 * Input classification:
+- Even string
-- String with odd ammount of characters
+- Odd String
-- Strings with even amount of characters

 * Some Working strings:
-- blabla (repeated string)
+- blabla (even string, repeated string)
 - racecar , lol (mirroed string)
 - seven (odd string)

--
+* Strategies considered:
+- Break the string into an array of characters, store the order of characters, then reconstruct string in inverse order (see pseudo code)
+- Iterate to swap characters in the string starting simultaneously from the end to the beginning and from beginning to end, untill the middle of the word is reached.
+(This is the implemented solution!)
+- Use the () memory device in regular expressions to remember the characters and fully reconstruct the string in the reversed order

 [TOP](#index)